AnozieChibuike/simple_shell/README.md

 </p>

 <p align="center">
-This project is an implementation of the shell created as a Milestone Project for the C code at ALX Africa Software Engineering. </br>
+This project is an implementation of the shell created as a Milestone Project for C code at ALX Africa Software Engineering. </br>
-The gates of shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file managment, error handling ... </br>
+The gates of shell is a project in the first sprint of the program that helps students to understand the advanced concepts behind the shell program such as processes, system calls, bit manipulation, file managment, error handling ... </br>
 Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh). </br>
 This program was written entirely in C Language.
 </p>